derivo-company/neo2rdf/README.md

 # Neo2RDF

-Neo2RDF represents an application that can be used in order to convert a Neo4j database into an RDF file in Turtle format.
-It is implemented in Java and uses the official Neo4j record storage reader to iterate over all entries of a Neo4j database to accomplish the conversion.
+Neo2RDF is a tool that converts a Neo4j database into an RDF file in Turtle format.
+It is implemented in Java and uses the official Neo4j record storage reader.

 ## Conversion Modes

-There exist two distinct conversion modes:
+Two conversion modes are available:

 - **DB-to-File**: The Neo4j database is converted into an RDF file in Turtle format, which is written to a specified location on disk.